71203mayank/Cuboid_Vite/README.md

 # **Future Implementation**

 1. Develop an alternative approach to updating the height of the 3D object without impacting performance.
 2. Implement the vertex editing feature.
+It has some bug.
 3. Enclose the selected object within a bounding box.
 4. Complete the additional bonus tasks mentioned in the email.
 5. Fix the **"Camera Reset"** button—currently, the user needs to click twice to reposition the camera.